 DIVINE ANTIDOTE FOR DESPAIR

 “Why are you cast down, O my soul?
 And why are you disquieted within me?
-Hope in God, for I shall yet praise Him for the help of His countenance.”
-(Psalms 42:5 NKJV)
+Hope in God, for I shall yet praise Him for the help of His countenance.

-The most dangerous place to be in this life is the depths of despair.
-No one commits suicide until he has been driven into the depths of despair or hopelessness.
+The depth of despair is the most dangerous place to be in this life.
+No one commits suicide until he or she has been driven into the depths of despair or hopelessness.

-The devil always seeks to employ and exploit every tragedy, tribulation, persecution, or adversity you may experience in life to drive you into the depths of hopelessness where you can quickly detest life and give up on God.
+The devil always seeks to employ and exploit every tragedy, tribulation, persecution, or adversity you may experience in life to drive you into the depths of hopelessness where you will easily detest life and give up on God.

 Many heinous crimes we witness in our society today are perpetrated by men who are living in the depths of despair and who have reached a point where they don’t care anymore about anyone or anything.

-Therefore, you must know how to resist the devil from pushing or driving you into the depths of despair or hopelessness.
+Therefore, it is very crucial for you to know how to resist the devil from pushing or driving you into the depths of despair or hopelessness.
 The devil can employ and manipulate anything or anyone to send you into the depths of despair.

-The devil may use things such as sudden death of loved ones, divorce, betrayal, loss of job, failure in exams or interviews, disappointment, delay in marriage or childbearing, delay in expectations or answers to your prayers, a crisis in marriage, business or ministry to drive you to a point where you don’t see or expect anything good in life anymore.
+The devil may use things such as sudden death of your loved ones, divorce, betrayal, loss of job, failure in exams or interviews, disappointment, delay in marriage or child-bearing, crisis in marriage, business or ministry to drive you to a point where you don’t see or expect anything good in life anymore.

-The devil is a sadist who obtains or derives great pleasure from seeing people sorrowful, depressed, and discouraged as they focus and meditate upon the gloomy picture of their present situation and the future he has painted before them.
+The devil is a sadist who obtains or derives a great pleasure from seeing people sorrowful, depressed and discouraged as they focus and meditate upon the gloomy pictures of their present situation or the future he has painted before them.